stoically/webextensions-jsdom/README.md

     * *clickElementById(id)* `<function>` shortcut for `dom.window.document.getElementById(id).click();`, returns a promise

 * *destroy* `<function>`, shortcut to call `background.destroy`,`popup.destroy` and `sidebar.destroy`.
 Returns a Promise that resolves if destroying is done.

+### GeckoDriver

+If you're looking for a way to do functional testing with GeckoDriver then [`webextensions-geckodriver`](https://github.com/webexts/webextensions-geckodriver) might be for you.